Requisition Information For Traditional Courses

 - Desk Copies - Faculty should contact their Department Secretary or Administrative Assistant to receive instructions on how to obtain free desk copies from the publisher.

-- All requisitions are to be approved and signed by faculty and submitted to the Campus Store by the Department’s Secretary or Administrative Assistant no later than:
+- All requisitions are to be approved and signed by the departmental authorized approver and submitted to the Campus Store by the Department’s Secretary or Administrative Assistant no later than:

-- Approved requisitions will be submitted by the Department Secretary or Administrative Assistant via email to email@example.com either as PDFs or Excel documents.
+- Approved requisitions will be submitted by the Department Secretary or Administrative Assistant via email to firstname.lastname@example.org either as PDFs or Excel documents.
 (We kindly request for those using Excel documents to not send one large Excel attachment containing multiple tabs at the bottom of the sheet for the entire department.
 Instead, please send Excel documents as individual attachments per course.
-Feel free to send one email with multiple Excel attachments included with the email.
+Feel free to send one email with multiple Excel document attachments.
 Following this submission format assists immensely with the efficiency of processing.)
 Thank you so much!

 - All requisitions submitted after the due date will have delayed processing until the requisitions